mpunkenhofer/litags/CONTRIBUTING.md

 #### Documentation (of features)

 Currently there is only a bare minimum of documentation.
-Having something a long the lines of Tooltips, Faq more descriptions would be beneficial.
+Having something a long the lines of tooltips, faq more descriptions would be beneficial.
 While I tried to design everything to be as intuitive as possible, some features like sorting tags in a list, sorting sets in the tag set options for display order in the tag chooser may not be apparent.

-The same goes for the code itself, though I believe most of it doesn't really need any additional comments, somethings may not be obvious at first.
+The same goes for the code itself, even though I believe most of it doesn't really need any additional comments, somethings may not be obvious at first sight.

 #### Tag Hotkeys